SynthAgent: Adapting Web Agents with Synthetic Supervision: Experiments

 \subsection{Experimental Setup}

-\paragraph{Environment \& Benchmark.} We conduct experiments in WebArena~\citep{zhou2024webarenarealisticwebenvironment}, a fully controllable suite of five websites: e-commerce (Shopping), content management (CMS), social forum (Reddit), developer platform (Gitlab), and map navigation (Maps).
-The environment provides simplified html code (accessibility tree) and visual screenshots as observations, and accepts common browser interactions listed in Table~\ref{tab:action_table}.
-We deliberately choose it as our sole testbed for three reasons.
-First, compared with simplified environments such as WebShop~\citep{yao2022webshop}, each website in WebArena exposes deep task structure (multi pages, authentication, and full functionality), which better matches the realistic scenarios.
-Second, WebArena provides Docker deployments, ensuring the reproducibility, in contrast to online benchmarks such as Mind2Web~\citep{deng2023mind2webgeneralistagentweb} where pages may change over time.
-Finally, since web agents extensively interact with browsers during both exploration and evaluation, running in a local environment keeps experimental cost manageable and avoids the operational risks of live-web interaction.
+\paragraph{Environment \& Benchmark.} We conduct experiments in two benchmarks: (1) WebArena~\citep{zhou2024webarenarealisticwebenvironment}, a suite of five websites: e-commerce (Shopping), content management (CMS), social forum (Reddit), developer platform (Gitlab), and map navigation (Maps), which are stable and controllable.
+(2) Online-Mind2Web~\citep{onlinemind2web}, an online benchmark spanning 136 live websites, which are more realistic and diverse.
+The environments provide simplified html code (accessibility tree) and screenshots as observations, and accept common browser interactions listed in Table~\ref{tab:action_table}.
+Generally, WebArena is more challenging due to its tasks often requiring authentication, thus involving more complex operations.

 \paragraph{Baselines \& Models.} We compare our approach against several strong baselines for synthesis of web agent data, including: (1) Self-Instruct~\citep{wang2023selfinstructaligninglanguagemodels}, which directly generates tasks from a few seed examples via prompting LLMs.
 (2) OS-Genesis~\citep{sun2025osgenesisautomatingguiagent}, which synthesizes tasks from single-step environment changes with randomly exploring the environment.
 (3) Explorer~\citep{pahuja2025explorerscalingexplorationdrivenweb}, which synthesizes tasks and trajectories by iteratively refining tasks during trajectory collection.
 All baselines are re-implemented using the same LLM of GPT-4.1~\footnote{\href{https://openai.com/index/gpt-4-1/}{https://openai.com/index/gpt-4-1/}} for both task and trajectory synthesis.
-We select two popular open-source multimodal LLMs for agent fine-tuning: Qwen2.5-VL-7B-Instruct~\citep{qwen2.5-VL} and UI-TARS-1.5-7B~\citep{uitars}.
+We mainly select two popular open-source multimodal LLMs for agent fine-tuning: Qwen2.5-VL-7B-Instruct~\citep{qwen2.5-VL} and UI-TARS-1.5-7B~\citep{uitars}.